elody-ramirez/Tic-Tac-Toe-Client/README.md

 the user's total wins assuming they were always X and their total games.
 I also had to fix my PATCH API info to let the API know if the game was over or not.

+I then refactored my code and created functions in a new file to pull into my events file to make it look cleaner.
+I also added notes to functions to better explain it to others and so they can understand.

 ## Problem-Solving Strategy
 The update move or PATCH communication to the API gave me trouble.
 The way I approached this is to see what the API needed.
 Once I wrote those down I looked